littlezaide/gypsophilia_touringguide/theguide.md

 ### Winnipeg

 * Parlour Coffee
+* Deer and Almond --- small plates

 ## Saskatchewan

+* Riverdale Delicatessen & Market --- Italian sandwiches
-* Poached --- "Order the double espresso and treat like an Americano"
+* Poached --- "Order the double espresso and treat like an American"

 ## Alberta